liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 liferay-npm-scripts format
 ```

-Format calls `check-source-formatting` with the `--inline-edit` flag for the globs specified in your `liferaynpmscripts.js` configuration.
-Or defaults seen [here](./src/config/liferay-npm-scripts.json#L7-L13).
+Format calls `check-source-formatting` with the `--inline-edit` flag for the globs specified in your `npmscripts.config.js` configuration.
+Or default preset seen [here](./src/presets/standard/index.js#L17-L24).

 ### test